11. The Meet And Greet.

 “The name fits you like a glove.
 You are huge, no two ways about it.
 Be that as it may, might I make a suggestion?
 I would call you Reisig, if you don’t mind.”1

 The dog’s eyes narrow.
-“Creep,” he growls, “I know I’m a sight, I don’t need it shoved in my face by a wise-ass cat.
+“Creep,” he growls, “I know I’m a sight, I don’t need it shoved in my face.
 Why do you call me twigs but to make fun of me?
 I am a bag of bones, but I can still snatch you up and shake the breath out of you in a split second.”

 “I had a master.
 One thrashing too many, I handed him a serious remonstrance, then beat it to the street.
 People are nasty.
 Her sort,” he sneers at the girl, “don’t trust them.”